13meimei/chubaodb/docs/features.md

 ## storage engines

-hot ranges: masstree as the in-memory store
+hot ranges: currently masstree as the in-memory store

 warm ranges: rocksdb

+## smart scheduling of storage medium

+according to the access temperature, intelligent transition of range replicas between RAM and disk.

 ## transactions